mm80843/T3.5/docs/Benef/PBN__Benef_1367.md

 # __Better handling of pandemic impact__

-## Name of the Benefit

-Allows for a more proactive and effective response to pandemic-related challenges

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from reduced disruptions and potential cost savings due to better preparation and response to pandemic impact](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1554.md)